 Hair and face

 Hair should be combed neat and clean.
-A more conservative haircut is preferred over trendy stylish haircuts.
-The rule is not to let your haircut distract the interviewer.
+A more conservative haircut is preferred over trendy, stylish haircuts.
+The rule is to keep your haircut from distracting the interviewer.

 Don’t forget to shave in the morning.

 You cannot underestimate the importance of dressing on an interview selection, so give as much attention to this part as you would about polishing your resume or sharpening your knowledge for the big day.
-If you are wearing clothes that smell nice and look clean and are well pressed, half the job is done.
-Above all, ensure that you look confident in whatever you are wearing.
+If you wear clothes that smell nice, look clean, and are well-pressed, half the job is done.
+Above all, ensure that you look confident in whatever you are wear.